dbluhm/indy-hipe/text/connection-protocol/README.md

 of payment for new users.

-The `<invitationstring>` is an agent plaintext message (not a wire level message) that has been base64 url encoded.
+The `<invitationstring>` is an agent plaintext message (not a wire level message) that has been Base64URLEncoded.
 For brevity, the json encoding should minimize unnecessary white space.

 ```javascript
 invitation_string = b64urlencode(<invitation_message>)
 ```

-During encoding, whitespace from the json string should be eliminated to keep the resulting invitation string as short as possible.
+During encoding, white space from the json string should be eliminated to keep the resulting invitation string as short as possible.

 ```text